Welcome to Indian Classical Music

 Hi there.
 My name is Sādhana, and you seem to have stumbled upon my website on North Indian (Hindustani) classical music.

 Hindustani classical music is a very complex and beautiful tradition of music that goes back over 3,500 years, and since you're here, let me show you around.

-Click the menu icon on the header for links to all the pages.
+The sidebar (or menu icon if on a mobile device) is for easy navigation.
 I would recommend reading the pages in the order presented, as the concepts have been arranged to become increasingly clear as you go along, but feel free to go back and forth if you like.